Last update: 17.09.2024 08:34

 Then 6,500 Swiss francs are automatically deducted from the direct federal tax for every child who is younger than 18 years old or is still in initial vocational training.
 The tax deduction is also available if you support people in need.
 Depending on the canton, there are different maximum limits for child and support deductions.
 For example, the Canton of Bern recognizes CHF 8,000 as a child deduction or CHF 4,700 as a tax deduction for supporting people in need, or the Canton of Zurich CHF 9,000 (for children) or CHF 2,700 (for people in need).

 You can reduce your taxable income if your child(ren) is/are cared for by a third party (e.g. childminder, crèche).
-Your child must be under the age of 14, live with you, be entitled to child deductions and the costs must be incurred so that you can pursue your gainful employment or training.
+Your child must be under 14 years of age, live with you, qualify for the child deduction and the costs must be incurred so that you can carry out your gainful employment or education.
 You can deduct proven costs from the federal government up to a maximum of CHF 10,100 per year per child.
 The maximum amount is regulated differently in each canton.
 For example, Bern allows 12,000 francs or Zurich 10,110 francs per year and child as a tax deduction.
 If you are cohabiting and have agreed joint custody with your partner, both partners can claim half of the amount in their respective tax returns.

 you pay alimony

-You can deduct maintenance payments for your children (“alimony”) under the age of 18 or if they are still in initial education (with little income or assets) if the children do not live in your household.
+You can deduct maintenance contributions (“alimony”) for your children under the age of 18 or if they are still in initial education (with little income or assets of their own) if the children do not live in your household.
 You must prove these costs.
 If the children live in your household, the child deduction applies.
-Who is allowed to deduct how much and for how long in the case of married couples who are assessed separately also depends on where the children live.
+Who can deduct how much and for how long in the case of married couples who are assessed separately also depends on where the children live.
 The details are in the guidelines of your canton.

 You can also fully claim maintenance contributions for your divorced, legally separated or actually separated spouse during the tax year as a deduction.
 This includes rent, health insurance premiums, taxes or other living expenses.